hexian000/kcptun-libev/README.md

 See [server.json](server.json)/[client.json](client.json) in the source repo for more tunables.

 Let's explain some fields in server.json/client.json:
-- The client side "listen" TCP ports and send data to "udp_connect".
+- The client side "listen" TCP ports and send data to "kcp_connect".
-- The server side receive data from "udp_bind" and forward the connections to "connect".
+- The server side receive data from "kcp_bind" and forward the connections to "connect".
 - Set a password or PSK is strongly suggested when using in public networks.
 - Log level: 0-6, the default is 2 (INFO)